East Harlem: Politics

+Politically, East Harlem is in New York's 13th congressional district for the U.S. House of Representatives, represented by Democrat Adriano Espaillat since 2017.
+On the state level, it is in the New York State Senate's 30th district, represented by Democrat Cordell Cleare, and the New York State Assembly's 68th district represented by Democrat Edward "Eddie" Gibbs.
+On the city level, it is In the New York City Council's 8th district, represented by Democrat Elsie Encarnacion.

 Post offices and ZIP Codes

 East Harlem is located in two primary ZIP Codes.
 The area south of 116th Street is part of 10029 and the area north of 116th Street is part of 10035.
 The extreme northwestern portion of East Harlem is also located in 10037.
 The United States Postal Service operates two post offices near East Harlem: